Critical two-point functions for long-range statistical-mechanical models in high dimensions: Appendix: Verification of Assumption 1.1

 We note that the above definition is a discrete version of the transition kernel for the so-called subordinate process (e.g., \cite{bg68}).
-Just like \refeq{eg123-again}, the transition kernel for the subordinate process is given by an integral of the Gaussian density with respect to the 1-dimensional $\alpha/2$-stable distribution.
+Just like (\ref{eqeg123-again}), the transition kernel for the subordinate process is given by an integral of the Gaussian density with respect to the 1-dimensional $\alpha/2$-stable distribution.
 Bogdan and Jakubowski \cite{bj07} make the most of this integral representation to estimate derivatives of the transition kernel.
-This is close to what we want: to prove \refeq{HK2}.
-However, under the current discrete space-time setting, we cannot simply adopt their proof to show \refeq{HK2}.
-To overcome this difficulty, we will approximate the lattice distribution $U_L^{*t}$ in \refeq{eg123-again} to a Gaussian density (multiplied by a polynomial) by using a discrete version of the Cram\'er-Edgeworth expansion \cite[Corollary~22.3]{br10}.
+This is close to what we want: to prove (\ref{eq-HK2}).
+However, in the current discrete space--time setting, we cannot simply adopt their proof to show (\ref{eq-HK2}).
+To overcome this difficulty, we will approximate the lattice distribution $U_L^{*t}$ in (\ref{eqeg123-again}) by a Gaussian density (multiplied by a polynomial) by using a discrete version of the Cram\'er--Edgeworth expansion \cite{br10}, Corollary~22.3.